jim79/jim79.github.io/lab-work/robotics-lab-work.md

 - Navigating the ROS Filesystem
     -[Navigating the ROS Filesystem](https://wiki.ros.org/ROS/Tutorials/NavigatingTheFilesystem)

-### preparatory work to be comleted by all students before lab 3
+### preparatory work to be completed by all students before lab 3
 - Python basics
     -[PyFlo - A Free, Interactive Guide to Python Programming](https://pyflo.net/)
         - Complete the modules on PyFlo uptill and including *Guided Project 3*